26 technology news to start the morning informed of the latest | Technology

 Technological news

-The main risks that you should know before investing in Bitcoin and other cryptocurrencies.
+Twitter changes its privacy policies and will now be able to delete photos that it considers do not meet its standards.
 Read the news

-First multinational to abandon social networks because they are dangerous for young people: the first of many?
+QR scanner, PDF viewer and more: they discover several apps on Google Play infected with a banking Trojan.
 Read the news

-The terrifying numbers of the OCU after analyzing Black Friday 2021.
+The surprising milestone that Bizum will achieve for the first time in 2021.
+Read the news

+Four cryptocurrencies to watch closely in 2022 according to experts.
 Read the news

 Mobile phones